Sherah Ice Relationship Coach

 Turning a New Page

-In 2021, I made the decision to leave the senior living and behavioral health industry for good and fully embrace my passion for coaching.
+In 2021, I made the decision to leave the senior living and behavioral health industry for good and fully embrace my passion, relational healing.
 The time had come to honor my true calling.

 Now, in this renewed and reinvigorated version of my life, one that I fought so hard to create, I’m able to empower others to break free from unhealthy patterns and create authentic and loving relationships.
 Whether it's navigating family dynamics, improving romantic relationships, or reclaiming personal well-being, I am committed to helping people achieve their goals and create lasting change.